 The fraudulent practice is often used to target more vulnerable groups such as younger drivers or foreign nationals who don't speak fluent English.
 With the issue becoming more widespread, consumers should be wary when taking out any insurance cover.

-We all know how much preparation is required in advance of taking out an insurance policy, oftentimes to consumers' frustration.
+We all know how much preparation is required in advance of taking out an insurance policy.

 Between making sure you’re not overpaying to having the right level of cover in place, the research process can take some time.

-However, the latest insurance scam is preying on consumer’s desire to find the best deal, but if it’s too good to be true it probably is!
+However, the latest insurance scam is preying on consumer’s desire to find the best deal.

 What is a ghost broker?